 In 2012, Cooper joined the faculty at Jackson State University full time, and she serves the University from the Department of Political Science as a Clinical Assistant Professor and the Pre-Law Advisor.
 She is a member of the Department’s Undergraduate Curriculum Committee and the University’s Reading List and Student-Athlete Mentoring Committees.
-Cooper’s relevant projects as faculty advisor to the Fannie Lou Hamer Pre-Law Society include bi-semester lecture series events; service learning travel; student internships with local attorneys, judges, and public policy agencies; tutorial and mentoring programs for middle and high school students within the Jackson Public School (JPS) District; and mentoring by the Black Law Student Association at Mississippi College School of Law.
+Her projects as faculty advisor to the Fannie Lou Hamer Pre-Law Society include bi-semester lecture series events; service and experiential learning travel; student internships with local attorneys and judges, and public policy agencies; tutorial and mentoring programs for middle and high school students within the Jackson Public School (JPS) District; and mentoring by the Black Law Student Association at Mississippi College School of Law.

-Cooper has volunteered extensively with JPS on various education projects, and she has been recognized for her service to JPS as an outstanding business woman and community leader.
+Cooper has volunteered extensively with Jackson Public Schools on various education projects, and she has been recognized for her service to JPS as an outstanding business woman and community leader.

 Cooper, a member of the Madison County Chapter of Delta Sigma Theta Sorority, Inc., has one daughter, Caron, and their home is in Ridgeland, Mississippi.